At A Glance: Our Top 5 Picks for Hot Water Kettles

-The Ovente KP72W is designed to bring a little color to your kitchen with its many different color options.
-You can have this kettle in white, purple, brown and more.
-No matter how you have designed your kitchen, chances are you can find one of these kettles to match.
-But, forget about looks.
-The Ovente features an 1100 watt heater that will heat your water quickly and evenly, and the element is concealed for maximum safety.
-This is also one of the most affordable electric kettles on this list, making it the perfect kettle for anyone shopping on a budget.
+But forget about looks!
+The Ovente kettle features an 1100-watt heater that warms your water quickly and evenly, and the element is concealed for maximum safety.
+This is also one of the most affordable electric kettles we could find, making it a good choice for anyone shopping on a budget.

 Bonavita Electric Gooseneck Kettle